Predictions for photon-jet correlations at forward rapidities in heavy-ion collisions: Numerical results

 In order to be able to construct the jet and jet--photon observables from our data for PbPb collisions we obtain jets and jet-momenta from the simulated numerical data by means of the anti-$k_T$ algorithm (with the parameter $R=0.2$) in the implementation provided by the {\sf FASTJET} program~\cite{Cacciari:2011ma,Cacciari:2005hq}.

 A widely studied inclusive observable is the jet nuclear modification factor $R_{AA}$ defined as

 where $N_{AA}$ and $N_{pp}$ are the number of jets produced in AA and $pp$ collisions, respectively, and $\langle N_{coll}\rangle$ is the average number of binary nuclear collisions.
 For the qualitative considerations in this paper, nuclear effects of enhancement or suppression in jet-production other than the saturation have been neglected.
-Therefore, we approximate the jet nuclear modification factor as
+To be precise to get the numerator of $R_{AA}$ for $\sigma_{AA}$ we employ for the low $x$ TMD the KSlin and PBKS while for the denominator the pKS.